Corporate Governance

 Directors (excluding outside directors)

-• A compensation scheme appropriate for recruiting and maintaining excellent human resources inside and outside Japan as the Company aims to become a world-leading chemical company for advanced functional materials
+• A compensation scheme appropriate for recruiting and maintaining excellent human resources inside and outside Japan since the Company aims to become a world-leading chemical company for advanced functional materials

 • A compensation scheme that will help motivate efforts to achieve financial goals and increase medium-to-long-term enterprise value, thereby contributing to sustainable growth of the Group